shoffman-afk/pim/replit.md

 - Added dropdowns: Country (Poland/Germany), Currency (PLN/GBP/EUR/USD)
 - Moved status dropdown from "Dział Marketingu" to "Dział Produktu" tab
 - Extended Product interface with all new product department fields
+- Added "Informacje Działu Produktu" section to product preview modal displaying all new fields with proper formatting

 **2024-12-31**:
 - Migrated project from Bolt to Replit